Château d'Abondant: Harjes years

 In 1920, Paris-based American banker Henry Herman Harjes acquired the château from the Duchesse de Vallombrosa.
 The château was among a trio of prominent châteaux located near Dreux, in the Eure-et-Loir department in northern France, including Château d'Anet and Château Saint-Georges Motel (later owned by Consuelo Vanderbilt). near Paris.
 In 1923, his 25-year-old daughter Hope was killed in a riding accident at the château.
 Harjes, who was credited with introducing polo to France, died during a polo match in 1926 and the château and its estate was put up for sale.
 The château features were described as:

 The first floor is laid out lavishly for entertainment and gracious living.
 On the second and third floors are seventeen master bedrooms and fourteen baths, many of them modernised.
 On the fourth floor are the servants' rooms.
 The outbuildings include a garage for eight cars, stables for thirty horses and kennels which have been used in the past for a pack of stag hounds.
 There also is a large group of farm buildings, including a modern dairy.

 Koenigswarter years

 In 1937, his son Henry sold the château to Baron Jules de Koenigswarter of Paris and his wife, the former Pannonica "Nica" Rothschild.
 When the French government surrendered to the Germans on 22 June 1940, Baron de Koenigswarters went to England to volunteer with the Free French Army.
 Nica remained at the château, "opening her doors to passing refugees and evacuees."
-Nica and their children were later was forced to flee, first to England, and later to the United States, where she settled permanently.
+Nica and their children were later forced to flee, first to England, and later to the United States, where she settled permanently.